bashtage/linearmodels/doc/source/panel/introduction.rst

 effects).

 Model specification is similar to `statsmodels <http://www.statsmodels.org/>`_.
-This example rrun sa fixed effect regression on a panel of the wages of working men modeling teh log wage as a function of squared experience, a dummy if the man is married and a dummy indicating if the man is a union member.
+This example estimates a fixed effect regression on a panel of the wages of working men modeling teh log wage as a function of squared experience, a dummy if the man is married and a dummy indicating if the man is a union member.